ubf/ubf-jsonrpc/doc/jsf_charset.md

-Checks if the Input starts with a valid utf8 character.
-If it is utf8 it returns true and a binary starting from the next byte following that utf8 character.
+<p>Checks if the Input starts with a valid utf8 character.
+If it
+is utf8 it returns true and a binary starting from the next byte following that utf8 character.
 If it is not utf8, then it returns false.
-If the stream ends with a truncated potential utf-8, it returns 'fuzzy' as its not certain if it would be a utf-8 character if we had more data or not.
+If the stream ends with a truncated potential utf-8, it returns <tt>fuzzy</tt> as its not certain if it would be a utf-8 character if we had more data or not.</p>